How do I apply?

 The Graduate Director (Dr. Kathleen Valde email@example.com ) will also answer questions that you have.

 Your Temporary Advisor does not necessarily become your Permanent Advisor.
 You decide during your course of study who you would like to ask to become your committee chair and the two of you discuss your plan of study and your thesis or comprehensive exams.

 What is the completion time for the MA degree?

 It is not recommended for students to graduate in fewer than four semesters.
 It is possible to do so, but it requires an enormous commitment of time that many students find intimidating.

-You must take an elective class in three of the four areas of concentration: Media, Rhetoric, Communication Theory, and Journalism.
+You must take one 600 or 700 level course from each of the four areas of concentration: Interpersonal, Organizational, and Persuasive Communication, Media, Rhetoric, and Journalism.